friflo/type-refinement-typescript/README.md

 ## Compile time / malicious code

-A requirement of this PR is that user code need to be executed at compile time.
+A requirement of this proposal is that user code need to be executed at compile time.
 So concerns about increased compile time and malicious validation code are valid.

 As this feature is designed as Opt-In those concerns can be solved by simply not using it.